gbgplc/loqate-verify-helmcharts/README.md

 ## Verify’s Capabilities

 Verify has a proven track record in providing customers with global data coupled with our superior parsing and matching engine.
-More than 80 of the world’s leading software companies have chosen to integrate their applications or resell our addressing solutions worldwide.

 Here are a few key points regarding the services and functionality you have access to when using Verify: